yeatmanlab/roar-legal-documents/atHomeAssentValidationPaid.md

 **How long will I be in this research study?**

-Your participation will take up to 2 hours.
+Your participation will take approximately 1 hour.

 <br>

 **Will I be compensated?**

 We appreciate your help with our study!
-You will get a gift card for \$15.
+You will get a gift card for $15 per hour, for a maximum of $45 for 3 hours, based on the average amount of time participants take to complete the study.
 We will send the gift card to your parent or guardian's email when you finish the study.

 <br>